PointOneNav/fusion-engine-client/python/README.md

 #### Install From PyPI

-1. Install Python 3.8 (or later) and pip.
+1. Install Python (3.6 or later) and pip.
 2. Install the `fusione-engine-client` module, including all analysis and data processing tools:
    ```bash
    python3 -m pip install fusion-engine-client[all]